nickm980/smallville/README.md

 ```
 java -jar smallville-server.jar --api-key <OPEN_AI_KEY> --port 8080
 ```
-The server will start on the default port 8080 unless specified otherwise
+The server will start on the default port 8080 unless specified otherwise.
+The dashboard which shows the memory stream, current activities, locations, and emojis of all available agents is found at http://localhost:8080/dashboard

 ## Example
 ![image](https://user-images.githubusercontent.com/81270095/233894690-97aedf01-7b20-4c8d-a48c-e234fdc0f4bf.png)

 The example is under the example directory.
-Start a node server on that port and run the java server to start the simulation.
 This example isn't finished yet but is a basic example of how to get started.
 [example javascript project](/example)

 ## TODO: